1000miles/populairy/README.md

-# Popitairy - Pop-up Event Organizer
+# Populairy - Pop-up Event Organizer

 >  This app is at the beginning and constantly a work-in-progress.

-🍿🥒🍅🥕🥮🍕🍰🥤🥢🥣🍱🌮🥐🥂
+🍿🥒🍅🥕🥮🍕🍰🥤🥢🥣🍱🌮🥐🥂📚💆🏽‍♀️

-**Popitairy** is a pop-up event organizer to reduce the underlying work of pop-ups.
+**Populairy** is a pop-up event organizer to reduce the underlying work of pop-ups.

 ## Background